lrydzkowski/Lexica/README.md

     "ResetAfterMistake": false,
     // Should pronunciation be played in 'full' and 'only-open' modes?
 This part is required.
     "PlayPronuncation": {
-      // A pronunciation record is played before answers to questions about English meaning.
+      // A pronunciation recording is played before answers to questions about English meaning.
 This option is required.
       "BeforeAnswer": false,
-      // A pronunciation record is played after answers to questions about meaning in your native language.
-This option
+      // A pronunciation recording is played after answers to questions about meaning in your native language.
+This
-      // is required.
+      // option is required.
       "AfterAnswer": false
     },
     // Should Lexica save modes logs?
 These logs are saved in .\Logs\Mode.logs file.
 This option is required.